 Here's a brief ten step guide to the basics of letting out property.

 3. Landlords Responding to enquiries

 7. Organising the move in / move out

 10. The paperwork (getting organised)

-This is basically an outline of how the landlord is going to advertise their property.
+This is basically an outline of how the landlord is going to advertise their property including which letting agent they use or whether to use an online letting agent.
 Having the landlord considered which type of tenants they are after and how best to attract them they should have a basic strategy in place.

 Time for landlords to action their plan by writing rental adverts and property descriptions.
 Landlords can then, place these lettings adverts by either phoning the relevant newspaper or e-mailing the listing sites with their investment property details.
 It might be that a landlord has decided to post a letting advert in the local Post Office and therefore needs to prepare an letting advert for display here or possibly the work notice board.
 Landlords should remember a few e-mails to friends and work colleagues might yield results.

 This is hopefully where landlords will be inundated by a barrage of potential tenant enquiries.
 Once the lettings adverts go in it’s a case of the landlord checking their e-mails and messages regularly and then getting back to the potential tenant enquirers ASAP.
 Landlords should remember renting property is a competitive business and prospective tenants can often enquire about tens of properties per day.